Frequently Asked Questions#

 Can I configure Posit Workbench to use Package Manager?#

-Yes, an administrator can configure Posit Workbench to use Package Manager by default, see the configuration instructions.
+Yes, an administrator can configure Posit Workbench to use Package Manager by default.
+Refer to the Configuring Posit Workbench section.

 Controlling Access to Packages#

 How do I specify which packages should be available in Package Manager?#

 Administrators configure the available packages, sources, and repositories using an admin command line interface.

 How do I update packages in Package Manager?#